shawn-becker-angel/tuttle-twins-google-shuffle/README.md

     e.
 This json file consists of a list of "Episode Objects" (python dict), each with these attributes:
       * `season_code` a string, episode's season code, example `S01`
       * `episode_code`: a string, episode's episode number, example `E07`
-      * `spreadsheet_title`: string title of the epiode's Google sheet
+      * `google_spreadsheet_title`: string title of the epiode's Google sheet
-      * `spreadsheet_url`: URL, of the google spreadsheet, which can be used for editing by designated users only
+      * `google_spreadsheet_url`: URL, of the google spreadsheet, which can be used for editing by designated users only
-      * `share_link` a manually created URL, that anyone can use to view the google spreadsheet
+      * `google_spreadsheet_share_link` a manually created URL, that anyone can use to view the google spreadsheet
       * TODO remove local_manifest_jl_file attribute, since each episode has many versioned episode manifest files in S3

 ### 3. "Versioned Episode Manifest Files" (a file of json lines):